Susannah Cahalan

-Susannah Cahalan (born January 30, 1985) is an American journalist and author, known for writing the memoir Brain on Fire: My Month of Madness, about her hospitalization with a rare auto-immune disease, anti-NMDA receptor encephalitis.
+Susannah Cahalan (born January 30, 1985) is an American writer and author, known for writing the memoir Brain on Fire: My Month of Madness, about her hospitalization with a rare autoimmune disease, anti-NMDA receptor encephalitis.
 She published a second book, The Great Pretender: The Undercover Mission That Changed Our Understanding of Madness, in 2019.
-When she is not writing longer works, she works as a journalist for the New York Post.
+She also works as a writer for the New York Post.
 Cahalan's work has raised awareness for her brain disease, making it more well-known and decreasing the likelihood of misdiagnoses.

 Personal life and career

-The writing of Brain on Fire: My Month of Madness

-As Cahalan was a journalist for the New York Post before she became ill, her editor suggested that she write about her disease and how it impacted her.
+Cahalan was a journalist for the New York Post before she became ill, and her editor suggested that she write about her disease and its effect on her.
 As she recovered from her brain illness, she decided to bring the same journalistic approach to writing her memoir, using fact and research as the foundation for her story.
 According to Cahalan, it was a "very dissociative process" to write about her experience with the disease.
-She had to recreate the time-line of everything that happened, gathering different records from the hospital to keep track of what happened and when.
+She had to recreate the timeline of everything that happened, gathering different records from the hospital to keep track of what happened and when.
 Through interviewing those closest to her, she was able to piece together what that month looked like.
 Overwhelmingly, what she remembered from her disease was the fear and anger that it created within her.
 Writing her book, she said, felt like regaining control over the body that had controlled her for so long.

-Current affairs

-Cahalan still writes for the New York Post with articles published frequently.
+Cahalan wrote more articles for the New York Post.
 She gave a lecture at the opening session of the American Psychiatric Association's 2017 meeting.
 She presents talks for hospitals and universities to raise awareness about her disease.
-She resides in Brooklyn, New York, sharing a home with her husband, twin boys, and dog.
+In 2022, she resided in Brooklyn, New York.

 Anti-NMDA receptor encephalitis

 Disease presentation and misdiagnoses

-Susannah's disease manifested in 2009 when she was just 24 years old.
-It began with sensory issues, which she later described in her article, "My Mysterious Lost Month of Madness" as experiencing the world “brighter, louder, more painful.”
+Susannah's disease manifested in 2009 when she was 24 years old.
+It began with sensory issues, which she later described in her article "My Mysterious Lost Month of Madness" as experiencing the world “brighter, louder, more painful.”
 She also began experiencing numbness in the whole left side of her body, and paranoid hallucinations of bed bug bites.
-Concerned by the numbness, Cahalan sought out a neurologist who ran multiple inconclusive tests including two normal MRIs.
+Concerned by the numbness, Cahalan sought out a neurologist who ran multiple inconclusive tests, including two normal MRIs.
 Susannah began experiencing severe insomnia and continued behavioral abnormalities.
 One night at her boyfriend's apartment, she had a grand mal seizure and woke up in St. Luke's Hospital.
 Cahalan describes the hospital neurologist as dismissive, and she received her first of multiple misdiagnoses: alcohol withdrawal.
 Psychiatrists also misdiagnosed her with schizophrenia and bipolar I disorder.
-Cahalan was released from the hospital and as her disease worsened, she had another grand mal seizure.
+Cahalan was released from the hospital, and as her disease worsened, she had another grand mal seizure.